MiczFlor/RPi-Jukebox-RFID/README.md

 This means **Spotify in Phoniebox doesn't work at the moment**.
 For further information see [Spotify FAQ](https://github.com/MiczFlor/RPi-Jukebox-RFID/wiki/Spotify-FAQ)

-While we are working to provide an integrated solution, a   possible fix to reactivate spotify with a manual installation for Version 2 is described [here](https://github.com/MiczFlor/RPi-Jukebox-RFID/issues/1815#issuecomment-1666535983)
+We are working to provide an integrated solution.
+For Version 2 there is a possible fix to reactivate spotify with a manual installation described [here](https://github.com/MiczFlor/RPi-Jukebox-RFID/issues/1815#issuecomment-1666535983).
+For Version 3 [#2164](https://github.com/MiczFlor/RPi-Jukebox-RFID/pull/2164) is laying the groundwork.
+Help is greatly appreciated.

 ## The Phoniebox Calendar 2023 is here